ed-kung/CSUN-Econ-310/index.md

 **AI Policy**

 You are allowed to use AI in homework assignments to help refine your writing and your thinking.
-You are not allowed to copy and paste text from an AI text generator.
+You are not allowed to copy and paste text or code directly from an AI  generator.

+If I run your work through an AI detector and it returns a high likelihood for AI, you will receive a warning and you may be asked to redo the assignment.
+Further instances will result in a penalty.
 Penalties for AI usage will vary with the severity of the abuse.
 I reserve the right to give a zero to any assignment which violates the AI policy.

 **Academic Integrity**